By: Chris ⎜ Last updated

-Grünerløkka is where Oslo eats, drinks and browses.
-Locals call it Løkka (pronounced Lucka).
-Plenty of cafes, restaurants, bars, some of the best coffee shops in Oslo.
-It sits just east of the Akerselva river, about a 15-minute walk from the city centre or a short ride on tram 11 or 12.
-Get off at Olaf Ryes plass for the middle of the action, or Birkelunden if you want to start at the quieter northern end.
+Grünerløkka is where Oslo locals eats, drinks and browses independent boutiques.
+There are plenty of cafes, restaurants, bars, some of the best coffee shops in Oslo.
+It´s located just east of the Akerselva river, about a 15-minute walk from the city centre or a short ride on tram 11 or 12.
+Get off at Schuss plass to start at the southern end, or Birkelunden if you want to start at the quieter northern end.

-Thorvald Meyers gate runs north-south through the centre of the neighbourhood and most of what you're looking for is either on this street or within a block of it.
+Thorvald Meyers gate runs north-south through the centre of the neighbourhood and most of what you're looking for is either on this street or Markveien which runs parallel.
 Olaf Ryes plass is the main square, ringed with café terraces that fill up through the day.
 The whole area is compact enough to walk end to end in 15 minutes.

 Along the Akerselva